JortBox/TwoFieldApproximation/README.md

   -c C            (float) c parameter supergravity Inflation.
 Default: 1 (float)
 ```

 The preliminary script to patch together multiple evolutions of orbital inflation based on the EGNO model for a set of parameters can be found in ```patching.py```.
+This function may take long ~40 min to run due to the lengthy calculation for the entropy mass of the EGNO model.